vmtk/vmtk.github.com/download/index.md

 ---------------
 ### Executable Installers

-Binary Installers are available for and Windows 7/8/10 64bit.
+Binary Installers are available for and Windows 7/8/10 64bit and MacOSX 10.9+.

 In case you can't find a binary package for your operating system, please [compile vmtk from source](#development-version).